+Technical Requirements

+Available uplink bandwidth of each carrier or each network

+Aggregation of different uplinks (NR, E-UTRAN, UMTS, Wi-Fi, etc)

 Potential Instantiations

 There is a set of technical solutions available, which can be considered for the realization.
 In the following, we briefly introduce at least some of the available realization alternatives.
 It should be noted, that other realization alternatives are available.